timplifier/timplifier/README.md

 # Timur Abdyraev: Passionate Android Developer

-Hello, I'm Timur Abdyraev, an Android Developer with a year's solid experience specializing in revitalizing legacy projects and crafting user-friendly interfaces.
+Hello, I'm Timur Abdyraev, an Android Developer with a 1 year and 4 months of solid experience specializing in revitalizing legacy projects and crafting user-friendly interfaces.

 ## My Professional Journey 🚀

-I have been working as an Android Developer for half a year, during which I've breathed new life into many legacy projects that had been untouched by the latest technologies for years.
+I have been working as an Android Developer for 1 year and 4 months, during which I've breathed new life into many legacy projects that had been untouched by the latest technologies for years.
 My journey has included:

 - **Developing User Interfaces**: I've developed numerous user-friendly interfaces employing innovative UI Kits, resulting in intuitive and engaging user experiences.